yingjieyao/cocotask/README.md

 }

 ```
-You can build your own dictionary object for sure, as long as it contains the required fields.
+You can build your own dictionary object as configuration for sure, as long as it contains the required fields.

 That's it.
 Simple and straightforward.